Sage-Bionetworks/portalsDocs/README.md

 - Assign GitHub issue to yourself to track work in progress and prevent duplicate efforts.
 If you don't know what you should work on, look for things tagged with `help-wanted` or `good-first-issue`.
 - Create a [feature branch](https://guides.github.com/introduction/flow/) from the `gh-pages` branch to make your changes or new contribution.
-- Use a Markdown editor (e.g. Typora) to visualize edits locally.
+- Using a Markdown editor lke Typora, VS Code, or Sublime Text will allow you to visualize how your Markdown looks locally.
+You can also make your changes directly in the GitHub website or any other text editor.
+- To build locally, follow the instructions found [here](https://help.github.com/en/articles/testing-your-github-pages-site-locally-with-jekyll).
 - Open a [pull request](https://help.github.com/en/articles/about-pull-requests) against the `gh-pages` branch and [request a review](https://help.github.com/en/articles/requesting-a-pull-request-review).
 - Merge requires approving review by a repository administrator.